 I made the lap size, which finishes at 51″ square.
 That’s a bit small for the Patchwork Chore Coat, so I had to do some fancy finagling to make it work.
 I wasn’t able to fussy cut or place my pattern pieces where I wanted, but actually, I think the way it turned out was even better than I could have hoped.
 That’s the beauty of quilt coats – they always turn out amazing!
 I ended up quilting a separate piece for the collar since I couldn’t fit it on the quilt I had made.
 I also had to make the coat length 3/4″ smaller than stated in the pattern.
 Even with all these slight modifications, the Cirrus quilt coat came out so great!
 (For reference, I’m 5′ 4″)

 This was my first version that I made the Medium size.
 My first two Patchwork Chore Coats were Small.
 Although the small fits great, I fell in love with the oversized, cozy feel of this medium!
 I was planning on selling this coat, but now I’m wavering!
 Ha!
 The lining is a fun floral from PBS Fabrics.
 I love the contrast of the restrained outer coat and the pop of fun on the inside!
 Plus, all the seams on the inside are finished, so you could reverse it and wear the fun floral on the outside!

 The Cirrus quilt is available now from Homemade Emily Jane, and has so many possibilities!
 Its a beautiful pattern!
-The Patchwork Chore Coat pattern is coming soon from me!
+The Patchwork Chore Coat pattern is available in my shop!
 Click here for more information about the coat pattern.